-With the view to uplift the poor and discriminated people of Manvi Taluka, Loyola School was started in the year 2004 with 40 students on the roll.
-Today this school has grown by leaps and bounds having 395 students, mostly Dalits, studying in this school in English medium.
+The Pannur – Manvi Mission was officially started in the year 2002 with Frs.
+Eric Mathias, Joseph Monteiro and Maxim Rasquinha as pioneers.
+The mission was inaugurated in 2003.
+With the view of uplifting the poor and discriminated people of Manvi Taluka, Loyola School was started in the year 2004 with 40 students on the roll.
+Today this school has grown by leaps and bounds, having 446 students, mostly Dalits, studying in this school in English medium.
 Further another school called the Xavier School with CBSE scheme began in 2007.
 The aim of this school is to facilitate Dalits also to study under the CBSE scheme, hitherto considered elitist.
 The growth of Pannur Mission seems unstoppable as the Pre University College came up in 2010 and the degree college in 2012.
-The Pannur Mission today has Loyola School, Xavier School, Loyola PU and Degree College, Loyola Kapipaladi School, Loyola Hostels, Arrupe Boarding House, St Peter’s Church and a Social work Centre with 1744 students, 112 collaborators and 10 Jesuits.
+The Pannur Mission today has Loyola School, Xavier School, Loyola PU and Degree College, Loyola Kapipaladi School, Loyola Hostels, Arrupe Boarding House, St Peter’s Church and a Social work Centre with 1940 students, 125 collaborators and 10 Jesuits